-Simulation-Based Academic Fellowship in Advanced Pain Management
+Advanced Pain Management Fellowship

-The fall of 2018 fellowship program is now at capacity.
-Applications are now being accepted for wait-list positions only.
+The fall of 2019 fellowship program will open for admissions in December of 2018.
 Please watch for upcoming announcements for enrollment for the fall of 2019.

 DESCRIPTION

-This partially on-line program consists of four courses to be delivered sequentially over a one-year period.
+This partially on-line program consists of five courses to be delivered sequentially over a one-year period.
 The concepts presented in each course will establish a framework of knowledge intended to impart the certified registered nurse anesthetist with the necessary background to understand and treat pain utilizing effective and relevant evidence based guidelines.